 Are toddlers allowed in cruise ship pools?

 All cruise itineraries are good but some are better than others!
 Think about what your toddler enjoys and what you want to get out of a cruise – for instance a Med or Caribbean cruise with all the fab beaches is probably a better bet than a Baltic cruise when cruising with a toddler!

 Also consider how many days you are going to have at sea and how you will occupy your child on these days!
 Here’s our advice on how to occupy toddlers on sea days!
 But if you are only going for 7 days I would try to pick an itinerary with only one or two sea days max!

 For more consideration on how to pick a toddler friendly itinerary check this post out!

 As I mentioned above ships can vary from line to line and even within the same fleet!
-Some things to consider that might not be on every ship but that might help you if you are going on a cruise with a toddler include:
+Some things to consider, that might not be on every ship but that might help you if you are going on a cruise with a toddler, include

 - Splash pad (place for unpotty trained kids)